 - Emerald forests, plantations and haciendas across the rural coffee region, or zona cafetera

-- An unspoilt coastline and clear Caribbean waters, home to the breathtaking Tayrona National Park.
+- An unspoilt coastline and clear Caribbean waters, home to the breathtaking Tayrona National Park

 Best time to visit Colombia

 • Colombia has a varied climate depending on where you are.

 • Bogotá is over 2500 metres high and has spring-like conditions year round.